The first Black Marlin Fishing Blog monthly email newsletter is out now. If you’d like to subscribe to the newsletter, you can do so here.

 Listening to Fish Talk on the weekend we heard from Capt.
 Ken Bryant that the little black marlin are thick in the Whitsundays.
 Touching base with both Shakaand Iona IIwho are spending some time amongst the islands at present and neither have heard that rumour but are keen to get out and have a look!

 Warning dead fish–>whispers this last week of a 600kg blue marlin in Tahiti but perhaps not caught on rod and reel.
 (Unless you already read french) you can read the google translation of the newspaper article here with picture here.

-If you're new to BMFB or having trouble finding your way around, go to the sitemap for links to all the great resources at your fingertips, or use the search box below!
-The most recent Australian marlin fishing reports are on the homepage.
+New to BMFB or having trouble finding your way around?
+Go to the sitemap for a list of all the great marlin fishing resources on this website, or use the search box below.
+The most recent reports are on the homepage.

 Submit A Report

 You can submit reports by email or sms/text to 0434 520 343 to Kelly.

 Photos: Images of less than1MB are preferred.
 Mobile phone pictures are welcome.
 Video: Upload your video to Youtube or Vimeo and send me a link.